felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-### WeatherPopulated
+#### WeatherPopulated

-Next, lets create the UI for when a city has actually been queried for.
+This screen will display after the user has selected a city and we have retrieved the data.

 ```dart
 // lib/weather/widgets/weather_populated.dart